 - Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
 Use a thermometer inside the oven (like the OXO oven thermometer) to check that the temperature is right.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.

-- Crust: work with cold pie dough.
-If it gets warm while your rolling it, pop it into the fridge for a while and then resume assembly.
+- Making the crust: work with cold pie dough.
+If it gets warm while you're rolling it, pop it into the fridge for a while and then resume assembly.

 - Filling: use any soft cheese (cream cheese, ricotta, sour cream, goat cheese) and season it well.
 I love grated parmesan because it has so much flavor, but asiago, or even fontina or gruyere work.
 Mix it before rolling the dough and have it in the refrigerator up until you need it so it's as cold as possible.